PhilippMarquardt/personal-site/blog-posts/document_parser.md

 590,1194,711,1194,711,1223,590,1223,Signature :
 ```

+## Use LLM to process OCR model output
 Now using the gemma model we can extract out wanted information quite easily using a simple prompt.
 In a real application we would propably want to tell the language model to do a text filling task for a json to get more reproducable results.
 ```python
 terminators = [